 The Rockwell Collins Museum is always looking for interesting artifacts to add to its collection.

 Is your basement presently harboring a mysterious piece of electronics, perhaps an engineering model of an early product?
 Did a family member ask you to store a black box saying, "Keep this - someday it may be of interest to a Museum?"
-If so, contact our Museum Curator, Lawrence Robinson with a description of your treasure.
+If so, contact our Museum Curator, Mike Hynek with a description of your treasure.
 Send an email here.

 Collins Radio Company Records